-Section 2.1.1.1 AMC Series Water Quality
+Section 2.1.1.1 AMC-Series Water Quality

-Trends of concentrations for chemical constituents for the 2010 data collected from the AMC-series wells are summarized in Table 2.1.1.2.
-Well AMC-5, just south of the Berkeley Pit, has exceeded maximum containment levels (MCLs) and secondary maximum containment levels (SMCLs) throughout the period of record.
-The concentrations of most of the dissolved metals have shown a slight downward trend.
+Trends of concentrations for chemical constituents in the 2013 data collected from the AMCseries wells are summarized in table 2.1.1.2.
+Well AMC-5, just south of the Berkeley Pit, has exceeded maximum contaminant levels (MCLs) and secondary maximum contaminant levels (SMCLs) throughout the period of record.
+The concentrations of most of the dissolved metals have shown a slight downward trend or remained stable in recent years.

 AMC-6 shows a continued, consistent trend of decreasing concentrations of nearly all dissolved constituents.
-Cadmium is the only constituent whose concentration exceeds a drinking water standard.
-The concentration of sulfate has increased slightly from 175 mg/L in 2004 to 250 mg/L in 2008 (fig. 2-6).
+Cadmium and zinc are the only constituents whose concentrations exceed drinking water standards.
+The concentration of sulfate increased slightly from 175 mg/L in 2004 to 250 mg/L in 2008 (fig. 2-7).
 Current concentrations have decreased and are well below historic 1980s levels.

-The concentrations of dissolved constituents in the 2010 samples in well AMC-8 are consistent with previous results.
-As in the past, the concentrations of sulfate continue to increase (fig. 2-6).
-Sulfate concentrations have doubled since the fall of 2006, increasing from 400 mg/L to more than 800 mg/L in November 2010.
-Cadmium concentrations have increased the past several years and are currently above the MCL.
+The concentrations of dissolved constituents in the 2013 samples in well AMC-8 are consistent with previous results.
+As in the past, the concentrations of sulfate continue to increase (fig. 2-7).
+Sulfate concentrations have doubled since the fall of 2006, increasing from 400 mg/L to more than 800 mg/L in April 2013.
+Cadmium concentrations have increased in the past several years and are currently above the MCL.

-Well Name Exceedences Concentration Remarks AMC-5 Y Variable High iron, manganese, cadmium, copper and zinc AMC-6 Y Downward Downward trend continues AMC-8 Y Variable Increasing sulfate and cadmium AMC-12 Y Downward Very high iron, manganese, cadmium and zinc AMC-15 Y Variable Unchanged in recent years, currently only sampled every two years
+Well Name Exceedances Concentration Remarks AMC-5 Y Variable High iron, manganese, cadmium, copper, and zinc AMC-6 Y Downward Downward trend continues; cadmium and zinc exceed MCL AMC-8 Y Variable Increasing sulfate; cadmium exceeds MCL AMC-12 Y Stable Very high iron, manganese, cadmium, copper, and zinc AMC-15 Ν Variable Unchanged in recent years, currently only sampled every 2 years; Mn exceeds MCL